pkgjs/detect-node-support/README.md

 ### Options

+* `--deep` - when used with --deps, include direct dev dependencies
-* `--deps` - include the support information of all dependencies
+* `--deps` - include the support information of direct production dependencies
+* `--dev` - when used with --deps, include indirect dependencies

 ## Usage (library)